sdaza/income-mobility-le-gap/readme.md

 ## Reproduce analysis

-- `src` folder contains all the code and functions to reproduce the analysis
+- `src` contains all the code and functions to reproduce the analysis